hashicorp/consul-template/README.md

 # to not listen for any graceful stop signals.
 kill_signal = "SIGINT"

-# This is customization around the environment in which template commands are
-# executed.
-See the "exec" block for more information on the specific
-# configuration options.
-env {
-  # ...
-}

 # This is the maximum interval to allow "stale" data.
 By default, only the
 # Consul leader will respond to queries; any requests to a follower will
 # forward to the leader.
 In large clusters with many requests, this is not as